 The teen is already back, and he hangs his head as he gets out of the car with my green bank card sticking out of his hand.
 I grab the tortilla and flip it onto the foil, scoop out the eggs and drop them onto the middle of the tortilla.
-I open the jar of salsa and drip about a couple tablespoons out of the jar into the middle and fold the whole thing up, wrapped quickly in tin foil.
+I open the jar of salsa and drip a couple tablespoons out of the jar into the middle and fold the whole thing up, wrapped quickly in tin foil.

 In one swift motion, I grab it all and open the front door and press the garage door opener button.
-As the door slowly lifts, I watch the sunlight crack at the bottom of the floor get wider and wider and eventually there he is.
-His eyes lowered, his body in a slumped position.
+As the door slowly lifts, I watch the sunlight crack at the bottom of the floor get wider and wider and eventually there he is– his eyes lowered, his body in a slumped position.
 He hands over my card silently and I take it while giving him the foil wrapped burrito and the bag of red pepper.

-I watch him turn and walk slowly back to the car, get in and back his way out of the driveway turning left and holding the foil wrapped burrito with one hand.
-I stand there silently, listening to the heat in the house kick on, the coffee maker sputter its last drips into the pot, and stare out the kitchen window watching to see if he takes a bite.
-But I cant tell from this distance now.
+I watch him turn and walk slowly back to the car, get in, and back his way out of the driveway turning left and holding the foil wrapped burrito with one hand.
+I stand there silently, listening to the heat in the house kick on, the coffee maker sputter its last drips into the pot, and I stare out the kitchen window watching to see if he takes a bite.
+But I can”t tell from this distance now.
 The car, now onto the street, lurches forward and starts to roll away out of sight.

 The glow of the tree’s millionth mini light bulb gave it an overall neon look, less like the “faintly-reminiscent-of-snow covered” look it had in the Big Lots store.
 It was now looking even more fake than I thought.